 That means if you're shopping in person, you'll likely find yourself waiting for at least a little bit.
 Is the weather due to be unpleasant?
 Maybe just stay home and shop online in your pajamas.
 Need that deal right away?
 See if you can opt for curbside or in-store pickup — at least that will lower the amount of time you spend in the store.

 How to Get the Best Doorbuster Deals

 We've already put together an in-depth Black Friday strategy guide, but the most important step is going to be research.
-It might seem too early to worry about that right now, but you can make your wish list now and note the prices you're seeing — we recommend making a spreadsheet.
-Then, when Black Friday sales officially start, you'll be able to easily see if a promotion is a deal or a dud.
+You can make your wish list now and note the prices you're seeing — we recommend making a spreadsheet.
+Then, when the Black Friday sales you want to shop officially start, you'll be able to easily see if a promotion is a deal or a dud.

 We expect stores to advertise their doorbuster deals well in advance of Thanksgiving, so you'll have plenty of time to review them.
 Look for the following:

 - Items that aren't just good deals, but great deals.
-There will be plenty of excellent deals during the Black Friday season, and it's not worth waiting in line for a deal that's just okay.
+The Black Friday season boasts plenty of excellent deals, and it's not worth waiting in line for a deal that's just okay.

 - Deals that you can't find online.
-We don't expect many — if any — in-store-only doorbusters this year, but there's a chance we could see a few.
+We don't expect many in-store-only doorbusters this year, but there's a chance we could see a few.
 Be absolutely sure you can't buy the item online (or buy similar deals online) before you risk heading out to shop in person.

 Don't Get Your Hopes Up